OpenCoreVentures/ocv-public-benefit-company/README.md

 1. Always make it clear what software code of the Corporation is proprietary and what is being released by the Corporation as open-source code;
 1. Not withhold or intentionally delay the public release of security fixes created to address known security vulnerabilities to the Corporation’s open-source codebase.

+PBCs follow the same tax treatment as a C-corp.

 Licensed under the Creative Commons Attribution-ShareAlike 4.0 license